-Philosophers William Craig and J. P. Moreland on Postmodernism and Criticisms
+Christian Philosophers William Craig’s and J. P. Moreland’s Criticism of Postmodernism

 In their large Philosophical Foundations for a Christian Worldview (2003), respected philosophers William Lane Craig and J. P. Moreland offer several insights into the philosophical worldview of postmodernism.